moedevs/Vigne/README.md

 roles | Hidden.
 Can only be used by moderators.
 Lists all roles available on the server and their IDs. replace | Hidden.
 Sends `Hello` then after a short while replaces the text with `World!`.

+## Credits
+Thank you to
+- Wolke and Akio for making [weeb.sh](https://weeb.sh/)
+- Daniele122898 for making the [weeb.go](https://github.com/Daniele122898/weeb.go) library

 ## Roadmap
 - [ ] Documentation
 - [x] Errors that are sent to the user